 This project is currently on hold due to the change in our reading series this year.
 If this project is assigned this year, a paper with instructions and due dates will be sent home with the students.
 In the past, each marking period students were required to complete 3-D Word Projects.
 The projects turned in by students in past years were awesome!
 Check out some of these projects on the 3-D Word Projects Page.

-Students are now learning about punctuating dialogue in English class.
+Students are now learning about possessive nouns in English class.